New London Community Schools – A History

 school buses were involved.
 In 1922, the Board of Education was taking bids for

 transporting students to school in closed conveyances furnished by the driver.
-By
+By 1923,

-By 1925, Lincoln school, now the grade school, was overflowing, and two more
+By 1925, Lincoln School, now the grade school, was overflowing, and two more

 rooms were added in a 24 by 48 foot building fifteen feet away from the school.
+Also,

-it lacked the required five acres in school grounds.
+required five acres in school grounds.
 In 1934-1935 and in 1940, the school bought land

 The present high school building came out of the government’s efforts to ease

 and the town voted a bond issue to pay the remainder of the $120,000 cost.

 directed men with teams and hand laborers.
 They had been hired to make sure that only

 quality materials and labor were used in the building.

 Work started in March of 1936.
 The high school moved into the new building in

 January of 1937.
 The grade school then moved to the old high school building.
 The

 Lincoln School was sold, and much to the chagrin of past and current New London

 By 1945, there were 405 students in New London Schools, and believe it or not,

 overcrowding again started to become a problem.
-The bus garage was taken over
+The bus garage was taken over for

-home economics room, nearly crowding them out of their classroom.
+economics room, nearly crowding them out of their classroom.

 So in July of 1953, a 75% majority voted in favor of adding on to the current high

 school.
-A 43 by 60 foot wing extending to the north, in front of the old gymnasium, was to be built.
+A 43 by 60 foot wing extending to the north, in front of the old gymnasium, was

-classes and eventually was the industrial arts building.
+agriculture classes and eventually was the industrial arts building.

 The “fire-proof and modern” high school building that was the pride of New

 London in 1910 was now in bad condition.
-So when it was decided in 1965 that
+So when it was decided in 1965 that Clark

-for a new gymnasium.
-In 1967-1968, the 1910 high school was torn down and a new gymnasium was built in its place.
+In 1967-1968, the 1910 high school was torn down and a new gymnasium was

 The old gym was rebuilt into dressing rooms and eventually the wrestling room.